SarunasJ-gif/Spring-Planning-Tool-Frontend/README.md

 ## We use spaces around operators

+# For fixing coding style

+### Run ESlint.
+Do "npm run lint" in the terminal, to make fixes automatically, do "npm run lint:fix"

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).